selhorn/f5-openstack-docs/docs/lbaas/topic_agent-redundancy-scaleout.rst

 Use Case
 --------

-You can run multiple F5 agents **on different hosts** in your OpenStack cloud to provide agent redundancy and scale-out.
+You can run multiple |agent-long|s **on different hosts** in your OpenStack cloud to provide agent redundancy and scale-out.
 Managing the same BIG-IP device or cluster from different hosts ensures that if one host goes down, the F5 LBaaSv2 processes remain alive and functional.
 It also allows you to spread the request load for the environment across multiple agents.

-You can run multiple F5 agents on the same host only if they are each managing a different BIG-IP
+You can run multiple |agent-long|s on the same host only if they are each managing a different BIG-IP

 Prerequisites